ltwardy/Advent-of-Code-2022/README.md

 I feel so rusty.
 Lots of my solving time today was actually looking up things like 'rstrip' and shortcutting with boolean operators.
 Once I got the input file parsed, the rest of the puzzle wasn't bad.

+### Day 6

+The solution to this puzzle was pretty straightforward, but it took me an hour of careless mistakes and chasing ideas for "improvements" that didn't actually work to write six lines of successful code.
+That's a demonstration, if I needed one, of the cognitive effects of inadequate sleep.
+If I want to be able to code in the morning, I need to go to bed on time.